Cardinal Vaughan Memorial School

 Assessment overview

-An externally-assessed written examination comprising three sections.
+An externally-assessed written examination.
 A resource booklet will contain information about the geographical issue.
-Students answer all questions in Section A, Section B and Section C.

 The examination may include short open, open response and resource-linked questions.
-The examination includes 6-mark, 15-mark and 18-mark extended writing questions.
-Calculators
+The examination includes 8-mark, 18-mark and 24-mark extended writing questions.
+Calculators may be used

 Coursework: Independent Investigation (9GE0/04)